Listed-SMP/double-drops/README.md

 ![ListedPlugins Banner](https://user-images.githubusercontent.com/102333069/160028572-dde26fbb-746d-40be-af96-9f3121d5b94e.JPG)
 Listed Plugins is a non-profit company developing plugins for Minecraft Java!

-NamelessMC version 2.0.0 is still a pre-release, and is not yet recommended for production use.
-Keep up to date with development in our [Spigot thread](https://www.spigotmc.org/threads/nameless-minecraft-website-software.34810) and our [Discord server](https://discord.gg/nameless).
+Listed Plugins is in beta and some of our products may not work as intended.
+Keep up to date with development in our [Spigot thread](https://www.spigotmc.org/threads/doubledrops.550591/) and our [Discord server](https://dsc.gg/listeddevelopment).

-The official project website, providing support and additional downloads such as modules and templates, can be found at [https://namelessmc.com/](https://namelessmc.com/).
+The official project website, providing support and additional downloads such as beta downloads is in a work in progress, and will be out soon.

 ## Features
-The following list is a brief summary of the features available in v2 pre-release 12:
+The following list is a brief summary of the features available in v1 pre-release 1:
-- API - if used in conjunction with the [Nameless Plugin for v2](https://www.spigotmc.org/resources/nameless-plugin-for-v2.59032/), integration with your Minecraft server can be provided.
-- Custom page system - create your own HTML pages and even restrict access to them depending on rank.
-- Forum system.
-- Minecraft integration - possible to verify registered accounts, or disable altogether.
-- New powerful module system allowing for further NamelessMC integration.
-- New template and language systems, allowing for total customisation.
-- Pretty URL option (requires mod_rewrite).
-- Widget system - allows modules to create widgets which can be displayed on most user-facing pages and display almost anything.
-- PlaceholderAPI Sync - Sync user's placeholders from your server(s) to your NamelessMC website.
-You can create automatic leaderboards for each placeholder type, and allow players to display them on their profile and forum posts.
+-Mine diamonds with any obtainable-item and get double.

-#### Customising Nameless
+#### Customising Double-Drops
-- Check out [this wiki article](https://github.com/NamelessMC/Nameless/wiki/Nameless-2.0-Module-Developer-Documentation) for the Module Developer Documenation.
-- Developer documentation is coming soon for template and widget development.
+Customizing will be soon and a article how will be released soon.

 ## Installation
-Please find installation instructions on [our wiki](https://docs.namelessmc.com/en/installation).
+Download DoubleDrops v1 pre-release 1 on [our SpigotMC](https://www.spigotmc.org/resources/doubledrops.100783/), or on [our discord](https://dsc.gg/listeddevelopment).

 ## Support
 Support can be found in one of the following places: